sandervoolstra/dedustriders/route.md

 ![Route](/assets/img/route.jpg)

 #### Starting point
 We'll be shipping the bikes to Malaga, and start our trip from there.
-We initially planned to start in Amsterdam, but decided to skip crossing Belgium/France/Spain and focus on Africa.
-It's already a long ride anyway and it will save us a lot of time.
+We initially planned to start in Amsterdam, but decided to skip Belgium/France/Spain and just focus on Africa.
+October can already be quite cold/wet in this part of Europe, plus we've already been there often and it will save us some time.

-The ferry in Algeciras will take us to Tanger-Med, from where we will start following the coast down south.
+A ferry in Algeciras will take us to Morocco (Tanger-Med).
+From where we'll be following the coast down south.

 #### End point